TamaMcGlinn/vim-instaflog/README.md

 A fast wrapper around `git log` and similar commands, for when the git repository is too large to use flog.

+Large parts of the code were sloppily copy-pasted from flog, as this is just a proof-of-concept.

 This plugin allows you to open a terminal with its own filetype and mappings which operate on the output of the git log command.
 By using a pager inside the terminal,